Ashaba/Ashaba.github.io/README.md

 # John Ashabahebwa

-Well, look who dug into the repo!
-This is where my personal site lives — guessing you're curious about what it's built with.
-It's running on Jekyll, Bootstrap v5.3.3, and about 10 lines of JavaScript.
+Welcome to the repository for my website / portfolio.
+In case you're curious about the technologies behind it, it's running on Jekyll, Bootstrap v5.3.3, and about 10 lines of JavaScript.
 That’s it.

 ## Installation
+If you want to run this locally, you can do so by cloning the repository and running the following commands:

 ```
 $ git clone ...